-For the next six days, five teams of 40 active-duty service member and veteran athletes from the four service branches and Special Operations Command will take to their specialized running prosthetics and custom-built recumbent bikes and wheelchairs to battle for number one in individual and team events.
+For the next six days, five teams of 40 active-duty service member and veteran athletes from the four service branches and Special Operations Command will take to their specialized running prosthetics and custom-built recumbent bikes and wheelchairs to battle in individual and team events.

 While the games are definitely about friendly competition and who's number one, the real spirit behind the men and women competing comes through in their toughness, determination and never-say-quit attitudes.

-Last year at the Warrior Games, Hook won three medals, then just two weeks ago he grabbed six medals -- two golds, three silvers and one bronze -- at the inaugural Invictus Games in London.
+Hook won three medals at the Warrior Games last year.
+Two weeks ago, he grabbed six medals -- two golds, three silvers and one bronze -- at the inaugural Invictus Games in London.

-The Invictus Games were sponsored by Prince Harry, who got the idea for an international version of the Warrior Games after he'd been to the 2013 Warrior Games.
+The Invictus Games were sponsored by Prince Harry, who got the idea for an international version of the Warrior Games after he attended the 2013 Warrior Games.

-Hook will be competing in discus, shot-put, archery and single as well as team rowing.
+Hook will compete in discus, shot put, archery and single as well as team rowing.

 Active-duty nurse Army 1st Lt.
 Kelley Elmlinger came to be part of the Army team not through combat or injury.
 Rather, she found out last year that she had synovial sarcoma in her lower left leg.
 The only way for the 16-year veteran and former sergeant first class to be rid of the rare form of cancer was to have it cut out.

-Following numerous surgeries calling for grafts from her left forearm, she's been left with permanent foot-drop, nerve damage and nerve impairment in her arm.
-She's fitted with the Intrepid Dynamic Exoskeletal Orthosis, or IDEO, a customizable, energy-storing brace that allows her to compete.
+After numerous surgeries calling for grafts from her left forearm, she was left with permanent foot-drop, nerve damage and nerve impairment in her arm.
+She's fitted with the intrepid dynamic exoskeletal orthosis, or IDEO, a customizable, energy-storing brace that allows her to compete.